programmerstandard/Termux-Environment-Practical/learnTermuxGit/setupGit.md

 - SSH is generally the smoothest workflow in Termux.
 HTTPS works but using a Personal Access Token (PAT) is required for push operations.
 - Keep your private keys secure.
 Do not share them.

----

-If you want, I can:
-- Add examples for GitHub Enterprise or GitLab
-- Add a script to automate ssh-agent startup
-- Commit this file now to the repository